elenderg/PAL-1000/instruções de compilação.md

 `/variable/field/no/last source file/last/source file/source file/00000000/no/1/yes////`

-A third notable example is the "`foot`" unit-of-measure type, which was defined like this:
+A third notable example is the "foot" unit-of-measure type, which was defined like this:

-A foot is 12 inches.`
+`A foot is 12 inches.`

 Which refers to this definition of an inch:

- `

-An inch is 1440 twips.
+`An inch is 1440 twips.`

 Which refers to this definition of a twip: